Jews have been called everything under the sun except for one thing:

 Two, he will not be resented, or made a target of because he is no longer smarter than everyone else.
 It is easier to like him so the good things he does can be better appreciated by everyone else, and the mistakes he makes can be forgiven with greater ease.
 Three, he will work even harder in everything he does to catch up with everyone else, because there are now people in the race he has to push himself to keep up with.
 As a result, he will constantly be improving.

-Live a Happy Life in Israel
+Enjoy a Better Life in Israel